Here we bring all the possible reasons of why you should trek in the Himalayas-:

 6. Rhododendrons everywhere

 If you trek in the Himalayas in March or April you come across these mesmerizing flowers in full bloom.
 The red, pink, purple sheet of Rhododendrons is just surreal to look at.
-The Goecha la pass trek is one which really puts you in a romantic mood with nature when you come across rhododendrons in the forest.
+The Goecha la pass trek is one that really puts you in a romantic mood with nature when you come across rhododendrons in the forest.

 7. Starry skies to put you to a dreamy sleep